indykiss/DataStructures-Algos/System design practice/tinyurl.md

 Designing a URL shortening service like TinyURL:

-1. Establish parameters and goals
+1. Establish parameters and design goals
 - User interacts with site, inputs long url, gets back a unique shortened URL.
 - The short URL redirects to the long URL.
 - Should users be able to customized the short link?